Pennsylvania Hospitals: Patients at Risk

-The results from a recent medical survey are shocking: 1 out of 3 nurses employed in various Pennsylvania hospitals rated patient safety levels at their workplaces as “unfavorable” – and more than half said they would “definitely not recommend” that others seek medical treatment at their hospital.
+Medical malpractice is a serious issue and there was a recent study done about medical safety; The results are shocking: 1 out of 3 nurses employed in various Pennsylvania hospitals rated patient safety levels at their workplaces as “unfavorable” – and more than half said they would “definitely not recommend” that others seek medical treatment at their hospital.

 Led by the director of the University of Pennsylvania’s Center for Health Outcomes and Research, the survey not only indicates a lack of competent and safe healthcare options across the state, but should also serve as a serious warning to PA residents (along with individuals traveling to the area for medical care).